feolea/sherlock/README.md

 `rake db:migrate`

-`rake sunspot:solr:start` will start a solr development instance
+`rake sunspot:solr:start` will start a solr development instance at `localhost:8983`

 `rake db:seed` will load SpocketProducts.json file at project's root to db